 - what you need to do to secure more business from them.

 Another factor to consider is the extent to which you believe you can develop a partnership relationship, one that goes beyond the usual customer/supplier relationship.
-It's also important to focus on customers that act as advocates for your business; those that tell everyone how good you are.
+It's also important to focus on customers that act as advocates for your business - those who tell everyone how good you are.

-6. What are the key skills for employees in direct contact with customers?
+7. What are the key skills for customer-facing employees?

-The first is the ability to recognise that for those brief moments of contact, they are the company.
-This means that everything they say or do could create a good or bad impression of the company as a whole.
+The first is the ability to recognise that during those moments of customer contact, they represent the entire business.
+This means that everything they say or do could create a good or bad impression of the business as a whole.

 Secondly, your employees should be highly competent in their field, so they can deal with each customer professionally and not waste their time.
 Customers do not like having to deal with people who cannot give answers on the spot, so empower your employees to make confident decisions - this will also send reassuring signals to customers.